 Conceived by the Faculty, Short Term is a period of focused academic study when students on campus engage in structured coursework for a five week period.
 All students must complete the minimum of two and a maximum of three Short Term courses required for graduation.
-The only approved reasons to remain on campus are listed below:
+The only approved reasons to remain on campus during Short Term are listed below:

 - A registered and participating member in a Short Term Course.

 - A graduating Senior who has completed and passed three Short Term Courses AND is engaged in approved campus work or community work approved by the Harward Center during the fourth Short Term.
 Students in this category must work at least 20 hours weekly (this can be from one job or several), or a cumulative 80 hours with the Harward Center.
 Community or volunteer work must be approved in advance by the Harward Center.

 - A paid Teaching Assistant for a Short Term Course approved and overseen by a Faculty member.